ocaisa/hpc-workflows-de/en/index.md

 site: sandpaper::sandpaper_site
 ---

-Dies ist eine neue Lektion, die mit [The Carpentries Workbench][workbench] erstellt wurde.
+This is a new lesson built with [The Carpentries Workbench][workbench].

 [workbench]: https://carpentries.github.io/sandpaper-docs